CSCfi/csc-env-matlab/README.md

 # csc-env-matlab

-This repository contains [MATLAB](https://mathworks.com) containers intended for HPC clusters, specifically Puhti and LUMI.
+This repository contains [MATLAB](https://mathworks.com) containers designed for use in High-Performance Computing (HPC) clusters.
-There are also Ansible playbooks for installing the containerized MATLAB to these clusters.

-The container definitions are adapted from the official matlab reference archicture:
+The container definitions are adapted from the official MATLAB reference architecture:

 - https://github.com/mathworks-ref-arch/container-images
 - https://github.com/mathworks-ref-arch/matlab-dockerfile

-They also include the MATLAB Proxy for HTML based web interface:
+They also include the MATLAB Proxy for an HTML-based web interface:

 - https://github.com/mathworks/matlab-proxy

-Containers are built using Podman and they are compatible with Apptainer and Singularity.
+Containers can be built and run using Apptainer or Singularity.

+We use Ansible playbooks to install the containerized MATLAB on the clusters.

-Run with default license:
+To run with the default license:

 ```bash
 apptainer exec --bind /run/user matlab.sif matlab
 ```

-Run with custom license:
+To run with a custom license:

 ```bash
 apptainer exec --bind /run/user --env "MLM_LICENSE_FILE=<path-to-license>" matlab.sif matlab
 ```

-Documentation
+Documentation:

 - https://docs.csc.fi/apps/matlab/